-You can read recent publications by those leading researchers here.
+You can read peer reviewed publications by leading researchers here.

 “In attendance at the conference [were] faculty from universities and medical institutions engaged in research and the practice of Neuropathic Pain Disorders, Activated Glia and Neuropathic Pain Disorders, Imaging Activated Glia and CRPS and Movement Disorders.